Silthus/sInventoryKeeper/Readme.md

 Get the [latest release](../../releases/latest) and drop it into your `plugins/` directory.
 Restart the server and take a look at the generated default configs inside the `sInventoryKeeper` plugin folder.

+### Dependencies

+This plugin depends on [sLib](https://github.com/Silthus/sLib) which provides a lot of useful features and common functions for all of my plugins.

+> [Download sLib](https://github.com/Silthus/sLib/releases/latest) and drop it into your plugin directory.

 ## Configuration